Published

 • Quality of new sales opportunities created.
 Not all sales opportunities are created equal; some have a better chance of converting than others.
 Are the leads generated by your account-based marketing strategy meeting or exceeding the quality of leads from other methods?

 • Account engagement metrics: Account engagement can be measured in a number of ways, including the number of calls, email opens and clicks, video views, web visits, and downloads.
-You may also want to track the number of meetings scheduled with each account as well as the deal size for those meetings.
+You may also need to track the number of meetings scheduled with each account as well as the deal size for those meetings.

 Conclusion